 The Imperial Court of Innsbruck at the entrance to the historic district is the former seat of the Counts of Tyrol.

-The Imperial Court of Innsbruck (Kaiserliche Hofburg Innsbruck) at the east entrance to the historic district is one of the major cultural buildings in Austria, beside Schönbrunn Castle and the Imperial Court of Vienna.
+The Imperial Court (Kaiserliche Hofburg) of Innsbruck at the east entrance to the historic district is one of the major cultural buildings in Austria, beside Schönbrunn Castle and the Imperial Court of Vienna, managed by the Austria Court Captaincy.
 Originally, it was Archduke Sigmund the Rich who had a medieval castle built here in the 15th century.
 It was enlarged by Maximilian I, and regarded afterwards as the most beautiful building of the late Gothic period.
-Empress Maria Theresa had it then rebuilt in Viennese Rococo style in the 18th century.
-This is how the Imperial Court of Innsbruck still appears today.
+Empress Maria Theresa had it then rebuilt in Viennese Rococo style in the 18th century, and so it still appears today.

 Despite careful control we cannot guarantee the correctness of the provided data.

 € 5.00 students, seniors

 combined ticket apartments and exhibition:

 € 10.00 people with disabilities

 free for children and young people up to 19 years

 On May 17 - Aug 12 to 14 - Aug 16, 2022, the apartments stay closed, only the exhibition is open.